The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Datasets

 \subsection{Simulated Gravitational Wave sky maps}

 The sky maps of our simulated GW events are described for simplicity as 3D Gaussian probability distributions.
 These distributions are created such that the {\it size} of their 90 per cent Credibility Level volume is the same as the size of an actual V90 simulated with the same source parameters, assuming the O3 configuration of the LIGO and Virgo detectors.
 For these simulated events we assume a Black Hole mass distribution that follows the {\scshape Power Law + Peak} model described in \citet{ligo21pop}.
-The spins of the components of the binaries are assumed to be aligned with the binary angular momentum, with a magnitude uniformly distributed between $0$ and $1$.
+For simplicity the spins of the components of the binaries are assumed to be aligned with the binary angular momentum, with a magnitude uniformly distributed between $0$ and $1$.
+This choice does not bias our analysis.
+This is because assuming aligned spins leads to distributions of V90 consistent with the observed one \citep{veronesi22}.
+The size of V90 is the only parameter of the simulated BBH merger detections that enters the analysis presented in this paper, together with the spatial position.
 The inclination $\iota$ of the binaries is sampled from a uniform distribution in $\arccos{\iota}$.
 Once we have sampled the distributions of all the parameters of the merging BBH (masses and spins of the components, position of the merger and inclination of the binary), we model its GW signal with an IMRPhenomD waveform type \citep{husa16,khan16}.
 We then simulate the detection of this signal with a network composed of three interferometers: LIGO Hanford, LIGO Livingston, and Virgo.
 The sensitivity curves we use for these three detectors are the ones correspondent to the following IDs: {\scshape aLIGOMidLowSensitivityP1200087} for the LIGO interferometers, and {\scshape AdVMidLowSensitivityP1200087} for Virgo.
-A duty cycle of 0.78 is used for all three detectors.
+The duty cycle indicates for what fraction of the total observing time each of the detectors is online.
+To all detectors, we assign the average value of the duty cycles that characterized the third observing run of LIGO and Virgo: 0.78 \citep{abbott21,ligo21}.
 We keep a Signal to Noise Ratio (SNR) detection threshold of 8 for the network, and require SNR$\geq4$ for at least two of the three detectors.
-We finally measure the size of V90 for every simulated detection using the {\scshape Bayestar} algorithm \citep{singer16}.
+This cut leads to a realistic distribution of V90 \citep{veronesi22}, allowing us to circumvent the need to calculate the detection confidence level, according to the LIGO-Virgo-KAGRA collaboration criteria. \footnote{These are based on the False Alarm Rate or the probability of being of astronomical origin, $p_{\rm astro}$ \citep{abbott21,ligo21}.} We finally measure V90 for every simulated detection using the {\scshape Bayestar} algorithm \citep{singer16}.
+The sensitivity curves used to create these simulated detections and the value chosen for the duty cycles aim to reproduce the network that performed real detections during the third observing run of the LIGO and Virgo interferometers (O3).
+However, we apply the method these simulations are used to test also to GW events detected before O3.
+This does not introduce any bias in the testing strategy described in Section \ref{sec:test}, because there is no V90 from the first and second observing runs which is smaller (bigger) than the smallest (biggest) one from O3 (see Table \ref{tab:closegw}).

 To each simulated detection we therefore associate a value of V90.
 We call R90 the radius of a sphere of volume V90.
 The 3D spherically symmetric Gaussian distributions we use as mock GW sky maps are combinations of three 1D Gaussian distributions with equal standard deviation.
 For every value of R90, we calculate the standard deviation each of the 1D distributions must have in order for the 90 per cent credibility contour of the 3D Gaussian distribution to be a spherical surface of radius R90.